 good recipe of ingredients

-The health and longevity of your outdoor garden relies solely on the quality of your garden soil.
+The health and longevity of your outdoor garden rely solely on the quality of your garden soil.
 Seriously!
 It all comes down to the dirt.
 While indoor plants rely on the man-made recipe of potting soil, your outdoor garden needs to be comprised of more natural ingredients like organic waste (manure).

 By adding sand to the garden material you create a gritty particle that helps the ground properly drain water and prevent flooding the plants.